dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ### Specify a base class

 The [`@inherits`][6] directive is used to specify a base class for a component.
-The following example shows how a component can inherit a base class, `BlazorRocksBase`, to provide the component's properties and methods.
-The base class derives from <xref:Microsoft.AspNetCore.Components.ComponentBase>.
+The following example shows how a component can inherit a base class to provide the component's properties and methods.
+The `BlazorRocksBase` base class derives from <xref:Microsoft.AspNetCore.Components.ComponentBase>.

 `Pages/BlazorRocks.razor`: